Serving as a catalyst for community transformation through quality

 In 1984, a group of artists formed the North Lansing Art Association (NLAA) which was renamed the Old Town Business & Art Development Association (OTBADA) to eventually become the Michigan Institute for Contemporary Art (MICA) with a mission to catalyze community transformation through the arts.

-During the early 1980s young artists discovered a neighborhood in Lansing that had the city’s highest concentration of historic buildings, but had been mostly abandoned.
+During the early 1980s young artists discovered a neighborhood in Lansing that had the city’s highest concentration of historic buildings but had been mostly abandoned.
 They began renting and buying properties for studios, art galleries and performance space.

 Between 1978 and 1990, artists and young entrepreneurs started restoring many of the district’s historic buildings.

-The organization also partnered with Michigan State University's Center for Community Economic Development to conduct their first Community Income and Expenditure Model Study (CIEM) to gain insight into the district’s income and expenditure ‘leakages’ and begin to identify ways to grow and retain income.
+The organization also partnered with Michigan State University's Center for Community Economic Development to conduct its first Community Income and Expenditure Model Study (CIEM) to gain insight into the district’s income and expenditure ‘leakages’ and begin to identify ways to grow and retain income.

 OtherWise Art Gallery was opened in 1992 as the organization’s headquarters.
 OtherWise showcased the works of artists from around the world.
 It hosted poetry events and for seven years was a venue for live concerts, featuring the first public performances by many startup, basement and garage bands.